anoma/evm-protocol-adapter/README.md

 └── README.md
 ```

-The `contracts` folder contains the contracts written in [Solidity](https://soliditylang.org/) contracts as well
+The `contracts` folder contains the contracts written in [Solidity](https://soliditylang.org/) as well
 as [Foundry forge](https://book.getfoundry.sh/forge/) tests and deploy scripts.

 The `bindings` folder contains bindings in [Rust](https://www.rust-lang.org/) to